InfoBridge: Mutual Information estimation via Bridge Matching: Background

 and is called the set of \textit{reciprocal processes} (for $W^{\epsilon}$).

 \paragraph{Reciprocal processes conditioned on the point.} Consider a reciprocal process $Q_\pi$ conditioned on some start point $x_0$.
 Let the resulting process be denoted as $Q_{\pi|x_0}$, which remains reciprocal.
-Then, if some regularity assumptions are met \citep[Appx C.1]{shi2023diffusion} process $Q_{\pi|x_0}$ is known as the Schr\"{o}dinger F\"{o}llmer process \citep{vargas2023bayesian_follmer}.
+Then process $Q_{\pi|x_0}$ is known as the Schr\"{o}dinger F\"{o}llmer process \citep{vargas2023bayesian_follmer}.
 While $Q_\pi$, in general, not markovian, $Q_{\pi|x_0}$ \textbf{is markovian}.
-Furthermore, it is a diffusion process governed by the following SDE:
+Furthermore, if $ \int_{\R^D}\|x_1\|\,d\pi(x_1)<\infty$, it is a diffusion process governed by the following SDE, i.e., see Proposition~\ref{prop:h-transform}:

 \textbf{Representations of reciprocal processes.} The process $Q_{\pi}$ can be naturally represented as a mixture of processes $Q_{\pi|x_0}$ conditioned on their starting points $x_0$:

 Therefore, one may also express $Q_\pi$ via an SDE but with non-markovian drift (conditioned on $x_0$):